mdciao.contacts.ContactGroup

 frequency_dataframe(ctc_cutoff_Ang[, ...])

-Output a formatted dataframe with fields “label”, “freq” and “sum”, optionally dis-aggregated by type of contact in “by_atomtypes”
+Output a formatted dataframe with fields "label", "freq" and "sum", optionally dis-aggregated by type of contact by atom types

 Compute per-contact frequency differences between self and some other ContactGroup